jfz5219/M02-A01-Project-Module-and-API-Design/Group9WallyLandApp/README_USECASE2.txt

 park staff member enters to calculate the waiting time.
 These two variables will be number of people eneter or leaving the ride/restaurant.
 These two variables should update every hour.

+Update:
+-Changes are properly saved to txt file
+-Errors are catched
+-Can reset info
+-Log out from UpdateQueueUI

 Example (Try):
-6 people enters every hour
+6 people enters every 15 minutes
-7.5 people leaves every hour
+7 people leaves every 15 minutes
-By entering 6 for customers entering and 7.5 for customers leaving, the average waiting time will be 32 minutes.

 The waiting time calculated in this page will be used by other use cases.
 For example, it will show up in customer side of the application (ParkStatistics and ParkQueue).